-Switching WordPress themes isn’t difficult but it does take a bit of work, especially if your theme has a lot of custom coding or features.
-Here are a few things to think about before you hit “activate” on that new WordPress theme.
+Changing WordPress themes isn’t tricky, but it does take a bit of work, especially if your theme has many custom coding or features.
+Here are a few things to think about before hitting “activate” on that new WordPress theme.

 What to expect

 Don’t worry–they’re still there.
 You’ll need to reassign them.
 After you activate your new theme, go into Appearance / Menus in WordPress, select the menu you want to use, and choose its location.

 Widgets will probably deactivate

 Because of the way widgets and themes work together, some of your widgets will transfer over, and some might not.
 For example, if your old theme came bundled with custom widgets, those probably won’t transfer over.
 Also, the widgets that do transfer over might not automatically display.
 Some of your widgets might still be available in Appearance / Widgets under “Inactive Widgets.

 If you had a theme-specific homepage, that probably wouldn’t transfer to your new theme, so you’ll need to create a new one.
 Non-custom pages and posts should transfer, but you might need to go in and relink them.